elusivecodes/FyreDB/README.md

 The MySQL connection can be loaded using custom configuration.

-- `$key` is a string representing the connection key.
 - `$options` is an array containing configuration options.
     - `className` must be set to `\Fyre\DB\Handlers\Mysql\MysqlConnection`.
     - `host` is a string representing the MySQL host, and will default to "*127.0.0.1*".